 Now that I’ve ruined everyone’s favorite crops, what’s left?

-These are what I call the big three of the food crops.
+These are what I call the big three of the food crops: beans, grains, and potatoes.
 There’s a reason why people have subsisted on these crops since ancient times.
 They simply work and work well.

 Beans are also easy to store.
 Once dry they store almost indefinitely if kept from pests.
 Diatomaceous earth (the edible type) is the best additive to prevent pest incursions.